Good Grief: A Way through the Holidays after a Loved One Dies

 WACO - Texas Baptists have elected the most diverse officer panel in the 129-year history of the Annual Meeting.
 Kathy Hillman, messenger from Columbus Avenue Baptist Church in Waco, has been elected President, marking the second woman to hold the office.
 The election was held during the Monday afternoon Business Session in Chisholm Hall at the Waco Convention Center.

-Additionally, René Maciel, president of Baptist Univeristy of the Américas, was elected as First Vice President and Bedalo Yirga, pastor of Ethiopian Evangelical Baptist Church/p>... [continue]
+Additionally, René Maciel, president of Baptist Univeristy of the Américas, was elected as First Vice President and Bedalo Yirga, pastor of Ethiopian Evangelical Baptist Church in Garland, was elected Second Vice President.
+Maciel previously served as Second Vice... [continue]

 Texas Baptists urged to fight sin, live like Christ